-- are correctly formatted as specified in [RFC 2461]. - have the M bit set to 1, indicating the stateful address configuration (DHCPv6).
+- are correctly formatted as specified in [RFC 4861]. - have the M bit set to 1, indicating the stateful address configuration (DHCPv6).

-If an eUE does not receive any valid RAs within the specified retry attempts, the eUE MUST proceed as if provisioning in IPv6 addressing mode has failed and re-initialize the eUE with IP configuration.
+If an eUE does not receive any valid RAs within the specified retry attempts, the eUE MUST report the event EUE-EV-13 in its local log and proceed as if provisioning in IPv6 addressing mode has failed and re-initialize the eUE with IP configuration.